uashogeschoolutrecht/datascience.hu.nl/_docs/jupyter/getting-started.md

 ## Jupyter admin

-When you sign up with your admin username for the first time, the password that you use will be the new password of your account.
-You can then sign in with those credentials to your workspace.
+When you first access your workspace, you need to sign up with your admin username.
+The password that you use will be the new password of your account.
+You can then go back and sign in with those credentials to your workspace.

 ### Authorize users